-At our core, we are in the business of reimagining futures – for the youth we serve, for their families, and for the broader community.
+At our core, we are in the business of re-imagining futures – for the youth we serve, for their families, and for the broader community.
 The Scholars selected by New Futures have overcome many obstacles to obtain a GED or high school diploma.
 With the help of New Futures, they are able to pursue their dreams of completing their post-secondary education programs and stepping into rewarding careers.
 Here are some of their remarkable stories.

-Nursing, Montgomery College
+Business, Montgomery College

 When Shahid was in middle school, she accompanied her father on a trip to visit the rural Ethiopian village where he had grown up.
 Shahid quickly noticed that the town lacked basic infrastructure, such as schools, hospitals, libraries — and even electricity and water.
 Inspired by this visit, Shahid returned to Addis Ababa, the Ethiopian capital and her hometown, with a new sense of purpose: to open up a non-profit working to improve the quality of life for rural Ethiopians.
 Driven by this vision, Shahid excelled in her academics and took courses in high school that would help her accomplish her end-goal (such as Business and Economics).
 She moved to the United States in 2015 with the goal of studying Business.
 Shahid applied to New Futures in Fall 2016, and is currently in the Montgomery Scholars Honors Program, pursuing an Associate’s degree in Business at Montgomery College.
 To further her knowledge of the non-profit world, Shahid is also involved in various extracurricular activities that give her hands-on experience of non-profit affairs, such as fundraising.